manfredzab/endpoints-codelab-android/README.md

 To generate these client libraries, we can simply re-build the backend by navigating to **Build > Make Module 'todoTxtBackend'**.
 Once the build finishes, the generated client libraries will be placed in `todoTxtBackend/build/libs/todoTxtBackend-endpoints-android.jar` archive.

-To start calling these libraries, let's add the following compile dependency to the Android client in `todoTxtTouch/build.gradle` file:
+To start calling these libraries, let's add the following compile dependency to the Android client in `todoTxtTouch/build.gradle` file (if it's not already present):

 ```groovy
 dependencies {